robinch93/Bonus-Mobilita-Web-Scraper/README.md

 **How to Run**
 - Clone the repository and cd to root folder
 - pip3 install -r requirements.txt
-- Add a new city and number of pages to scrap in [inputCities.txt](https://github.com/robinch93/Bonus-Mobilita-Web-Scraper/blob/master/inputCities.txt) file in below format.
+- Add a new city and number of pages to scrap in [inputCities.txt](https://github.com/robinch93/Bonus-Mobilita-Web-Scraper/blob/master/inputCities.txt) file in example format.
 Refer [this](https://en.wikipedia.org/wiki/List_of_cities_in_Italy) link to enter valid city names. &nbsp;
   Example: MILANO,4
 - python3 scrap.py
 - Find Results in [Excel Output](https://github.com/robinch93/Bonus-Mobilita-Web-Scraper/tree/master/ExcelOutput) and [CSV Output](https://github.com/robinch93/Bonus-Mobilita-Web-Scraper/tree/master/CSVOutput) folder in excel and csv format respectively.